Student Right to Know & CONSUMER INFORMATION

 Student Outcomes

-• Job Placement, Retention, and Graduation Rates
+• Job Placement and Retention

 • PIMS reports statistics to the state and to the Department of Education which results in data that is viewable to both perspective and current students.
 On the PIMS website you can view our National Board, graduation, and job placement statistics by clicking here.